section-engineering-education/engineering-education/content/articles/object-detection-with-yolov5-and-pytorch/index.md

 ### Introduction

 **Object detection** is a computer vision task that involves identifying instances of an object of a certain class within an image or a video.
+With a wide are of applications like self-driving cars, security, manufacturing, etc. ,Object detection is a very interesting computer vision task to get started with.

 Object detection has two main state-of-art methods namely:

 1. One-stage methods - these are mainly focused on the inference speed.
 Examples include: YOLO, RetinaNet, and SSD
 2. Two-stage methods - these are mainly focused on detection accuracy.
 Examples include Mask R-CNN, Faster R-CNN, and Cascade R-CNN.